Linguistics and the Speech and Hearing Sciences

 Linguistics explores how natural languages are learned, understood, represented, and used by humans.
 The focus of Speech and Hearing Sciences is on how to prevent, diagnose, and treat speech, language, and communication disorders.
 A degree in Linguistics at Rutgers University – New Brunswick serve as an excellent foundation to the study of language and speech disorders, because the research opportunities, familiarization with core linguistic theory, and related coursework in the speech and hearing sciences help to prepare students for diverse graduate and career opportunities.

 Careers in the Speech and Hearing Sciences may include clinical practice, research, or education in Speech-Language Pathology or Audiology.
 Speech-language pathologists (SLPs) focus on speech, language, and swallowing disorders, including disorders of voice, fluency, social communication, and cognitive communication.
 Audiologists focus on auditory and balance disorders.
 Employment settings for clinical practice include K-12 schools, hospitals, or private practice.
 A Masters degree for SLPs or the Doctor of Audiology (Au.D.) for audiologists is required for clinical practice.
 Many students pursue a Ph.D. in Speech and Hearing Sciences, allowing them to conduct important research in this area and take on future leadership roles in the field.
 SLPs and Audiologists with a Ph.D. conduct research or teach at colleges or universities.
 Some also maintain a clinical practice.
-Students interested in participating in independent research while at Rutgers may wish to apply for opportunities through the Aresty Program and McNair Program.
+Students interested in participating in independent research while at Rutgers may wish to apply for opportunities through the Aresty Research Center and McNair Program.
 Priority is typically given to students in their first or second year; it can be very challenging to find research opportunities as a rising senior.

 For more information about Speech and Hearing Sciences, please visit